What is Composable Architecture? | Glossary

 Composable Architecture: Why Is It Trending?

-The rise of modern front-end frameworks, APIs, and an influx of cloud-based SaaS products means today’s businesses have several options for how they can structure their tech stacks.
-These enterprise organizations are discovering that having a composable architecture is a great solution for their digital experience aspirations as it provides several benefits:
+Modern front-end frameworks, APIs, and cloud-based SaaS products offer businesses numerous options for structuring their tech stacks.
+Enterprises find that a composable architecture supports their digital aspirations with several key benefits:

-- Lower upfront costs when these businesses opt for lightweight, headless solutions instead of bulky traditional software.
+- Cost-Effectiveness: Lower upfront costs by opting for lightweight, headless solutions instead of bulky traditional software.

-- Companies can respond quickly to volatile markets as well as changing business and consumer needs.
+- Agility: Quickly adapt to volatile markets and changing business needs.

 Glossary